 8.11 No Violation of Law.
 Nothing in this Agreement will be construed to require a Participating Institution to take any action in violation of applicable law, regulation, or other federal or state requirements.
 If a Participating Institution determines that compliance with a provision of this Agreement would cause it to be in violation of applicable law, regulation, or other federal or state requirements, it will notify the other affected Participating Institutions and work with such Participating Institutions to identify a mutually agreeable alternative approach to address the Agreement provision at issue.
 If a mutually agreeable approach cannot be identified, the Research will be withdrawn from Ceded Review (without an IRB approval or disapproval) with respect to the affected Participating Institutions.

-8.12 Governing Law and Venue.
-In the event of a legal proceeding or other dispute between any Participating Institutions with respect to the provisions of this Agreement, then as between the Participating Institution initiating the proceeding/dispute and a Participating Institution that is a defendant, the law of the state of the Participating Institution that is the defendant will govern the interpretation of this Agreement and the resolution of the dispute between those parties.
-In addition, each Participating Institution that brings a legal proceeding or other dispute against another Participating Institution with respect to the provisions of this Agreement hereby consents to the exclusive jurisdiction of the state and federal courts in the state of the Participating Institution that is the defendant with respect to the proceeding/dispute between those parties.
-This Section 8.12 applies to a Participating Institution that is a Public Institution only to the extent not limited by applicable law, regulation, or constitution in the jurisdiction in which such Public Institution serves as a Public Institution; provided, however, that this Section 8.12 does not apply at all to any Participating Institution that is a Federal Institution, with respect to which U.S. federal law, as applied by U.S. federal courts, shall govern.

-8.13 Conflicts of Terms.
+8.12 Conflicts of Terms.
 In the event of any conflict between any of the terms of this Agreement and any of the terms of the Indemnification Addendum at Exhibit C, the terms of the Agreement will prevail.
 In the event of any conflict between any of the terms of this Agreement and any of the terms of a separate arrangement or agreement for financial terms as permitted under Section 2.4 hereof (including any other indemnification agreement pursuant to Section 4.10 hereof), the terms of the Agreement will also prevail.